Home page

 Journal Articles

 Santos, J.L., Hradsky, B.A., Keith, D.A., Rowe, K., Senior, K.L., Sitters, H., Kelly, L.T.
 (2022).
 Beyond inappropriate fire regimes: a synthesis of fire-driven declines of threatened mammals in Australia.
 Conservation Letters.
-Accepted May 2022
+Full text

 Santos, J.L., Sitters, H., Keith, D.A., Geary, W.L., Tingley, R., Kelly, L.T.
 (2022).
 A demographic framework for understanding fire-driven reptile declines in the ‘land of the lizards’.
 Global Ecology and Biogeography.
 Full text